Loan Underwriters: Meaning

 Sometimes these Loan Underwriters, along with the electronics tools, also use some external experts (verification agencies, valuers) to help accurately conduct the Underwriting process.

 Licensing of Loan Underwriters

 It is mandatory for all the Loan Underwriters to have a valid license under the SAFE Act of the U.S. Department of Housing and Urban Development.
-Moreover, for continuing to the business or practice they need to regularly renew these licenses timely.
-The award of this license takes place on the the successful completion of the course syllabus and exams.
+Moreover, for continuing to the business or practice, they need to regularly renew these licenses timely.
+The award of this license takes place on the successful completion of the course syllabus and exams.
 Before issuing the final license, a background check takes place.
 As a result, this license gives authenticity to the functioning of the Loan Underwriter.